pnpm/pnpm/lockfile/settings-checker/README.md

 # @pnpm/lockfile.settings-checker

-> Utilities to check if lockfile settings is out-of-date.
+> Utilities to check if lockfile settings are out-of-date.

 ## Installation